 Are there any cases of COVID-19 at St. Joseph’s Continuing Care Centre?

-|Number of confirmed staff cases of COVID-19||0|
+|Number of active staff cases of COVID-19||8|

-|Number of confirmed cases in Long-Term Care (St. Joseph’s Villa)||0|
+|Number of active cases in Long-Term Care (St. Joseph’s Villa)||0|

-|Number of confirmed cases in Complex Continuing Care (Hospital)||0|
+|Number of active cases in Complex Continuing Care (Hospital)||4|

 What precautions is St. Joseph’s Continuing Care Centre taking to keep my loved one safe?

-- Staff continue to diligently monitor residents/patients for onset of respiratory symptoms in order to be placed on precautions as soon as symptoms develop.
+- Staff continue to diligently monitor residents/patients for the onset of respiratory symptoms in order to be placed on precautions as soon as symptoms develop.

 How can families continue to support their loved ones during this difficult period?